Zensei

 - What were their inner goals and motivations?

-- What is it about the fusion of Buddhism and the fighting arts that made them so effective?
+- What is it about the fusion of Buddhism and the fighting arts that made Shaolin monks so effective?

 Shaolin monks had a reputation as some of the most skilled martial artists who ever lived.
-This made me wonder – could similar results be attained today by introducing Buddhist Zen thought back into modern Japanese empty hand martial arts.
+This made me wonder—could modern western practitioners achieve similar results by introducing Zen thought back into Japanese empty-hand martial arts?

-I was introduced to Zen by one of my Karate teachers in the 1970’s.
-He would read Zen stories (books like The Ronin) and Zen koans like “What is the sound of one hand clapping?“.
-We would sit and discuss what we read and try to figure it out – and mostly fail because none of us had the Zen background to understand what we were reading… and there is no comparable thought in Western culture or religion.
+My second Sensei, Sensei Denis Farbadiuk, first introduced me to Zen in the early 1970’s.
+He would occasionally read Zen stories (books like The Ronin) and Zen koans like “What is the sound of one hand clapping?” after training.
+We would sit and discuss what he read and try to figure it out—and mostly fail, because none of us had the Zen background to understand what we were reading.

 About Me